 About Ambulance Billing

-The Sandoval County Fire Department recognizes that ambulance services are often needed at some of life’s most difficult times.
+Sandoval County Fire and Rescue recognizes that ambulance services are often needed at some of life’s most difficult times.
 As such, we strive to minimize the burden imposed on those receiving medical attention as well as on their families.

 This page outlines why we charge for ambulance services and details ways you can work with the County to ensure that the billing process is as painless as possible.
 By working together, we can make sure our medical response system continues to meet citizens’ needs and expectations.

 Note: Federal privacy requirements enacted under the Health Information Portability and Accountability Act (HIPAA) restrict the release of personal health information.
 In order for the Sandoval County Fire Department to release protected health information, proof of authorization must be presented to the Ambulance Billing Division.
 Those requesting information will need to fill out an Authorization for Release of Information form and present valid ID before the County will release any information.

 Download the release form: EMS Liability Release Form

 The County accepts personal checks, money orders, cashier’s checks, cash, credit card, and debit card payments.
 Checks and money orders should be sent to the following address:

 Sandoval County Fire and Rescue – Ambulance Billing